History of the People's Liberation Army: Cultural Revolution

+On 20 July 1967, Wang Li was kidnapped with the support of the First Hubei Military District Independent Division and members of a Red Guard group known as Million Heros.
+On 22 July 1967 command of the Wuhan Military Region was transferred to Kong Qingde and Ye Ming by Zhou Enlai.
+Unit 8199 of 15th Corps was ordered to move into the city of Wuhan.
+In the following weeks after the Wuhan incident army Corps were ordered to seize control of several military districts from regional forces.
+On 27 July, the Military Affairs Commission disarmed the First Hubei Military District Independent Division, with its men transferred to a labour camp outside the greater Wuhan area.

+In August 1967, the policy of arming the left was given to the PLA by Mao Zedong.
+The policy was for the PLA to provide arms to the left.
+The Left according to the Mao were students and workers.
+By September the number of rifles distributed to organized masses exceeded 40,000.
+The policy of arming the left would be abandoned on 4 September 1967.

+On 5 September 1967 the Central Committee, State Council, Central Military Commission, and Central Cultural Revolution Group empowered the PLA to reestablish law and order.

+The PLA took control over the government in cities, towns, and villages across China.

+The PLA also took control of judicial powers and duties.

+Trials were carried out by the PLA, presided over by the PLA, defendants were sentences by the PLA, and executions were carried out by the PLA.

+In early October 1967 Red Guards were told to return to school with the PLA entrusted to enforce the call to return to school.
+PLA military instructors took over the ideological education from the Red Guard leaders.

 From 1967 to 1971, the PLA was the most powerful political institution in China.
 To stop the turmoil of the early Cultural Revolution, Mao ordered the PLA to engage in the "three supports and two militarizations": support the Leftist masses, support manufacturing production, support agricultural production, and apply martial law with military administration and training of civilians.
 From 1967 to 1972, the military replaced civilian governments at provincial, district, county, and city levels with Military Administrative Committees.
 More than 2.8 million PLA officers and soldiers worked as administrators for schools, factories, enterprises, and villages.

 The PLA's role resulted in increased civilian-military integration and growth in the number of PLA soldiers to more than 6 million by the middle of the 1970s.

 Lin Biao died in an aircraft crash in 1971 (the Lin Biao incident).
 During the subsequent Criticize Lin, Criticize Confucius campaign, Mao described Lin as a "closet Confucianist", "bourgeois careerist", conspirator, and "ultra rightist".
 During the campaign, many generals who had been supported by Lin were removed and military programs Lin had implemented were canceled.
 In 1973, the PLA completed a thorough re-organization.
 Thereafter, Marshal Ye Jianying handled the PLA's operations in consultation with Zhou Enlai.